School Building Project

 Why is there a need for a new school?

 This includes eroded concrete, outdated electrical systems, and a boiler with no new replacement parts available.
-The school also lacks the space and accessibility required by modern standards, necessitating a major renovation to meet current educational needs.
+The school also lacked the space and accessibility required by modern standards, necessitating a major renovation to meet current educational needs.

 Financials

-How will the city fund this project?
+How is the city funding this project?

 This repayment method is different from a Proposition 2½ Override.
 An override is a permanent increase in the amount of taxes the City can collect.
 An override can raise the tax limit, but only up to a certain amount.
-The City is not proposing a Proposition 2½ override to fund this project.
+The City is not implementing a Proposition 2½ override to fund this project.

 Money sign